Choose exitnodes in country x

 I'm going to presume that your email isn't advertising a commercial service,

-which I'd certainly find to be in dubious taste, both from the standpoint of
+which I'd certainly find to be in dubious taste, both from the standpoint

-the goodwill of others.
+from the goodwill of others.

 However - could you say a word-or-five about the privacy and anonymity

-implications of connecting directly to your well known site, and then asking
+implications of connecting directly to your well known site, and then

-for a specific exit node?
+asking for a specific exit node?

 It seems to me that you're not only encouraging people to make highly